Living, Writing, and Traveling Slow on Stuart Hill in Madikeri Coorg, Karnataka

 Countryside people are always hustling around during the day.
 Watching families move around doing daily stuff, I struggle between sitting down to write and just being.

-Yesterday afternoon I went to aunty’s house to bring her some beans I had plucked on my neighborhood walk and the brinjals the cleaning lady of our Bangalore guesthouse Casa Cottage had given me.
+Yesterday afternoon I went to aunty’s house to bring her some beans I had plucked on my neighborhood walk.
+I also had some brinjals the cleaning lady of our Bangalore guesthouse Casa Cottage had given me.
 I called out to aunty.
 She wasn’t there.
+(My best accommodations in Bangalore are now all in this article.)

 I thought aunty must have driven to uncle’s chicken shop to deliver lunch.
 I also looked around the garden hoping to find her mending her plants, drying clothes, or picking chikus (sapotas), but she wasn’t around.